 We did various things to weatherproof these panels: We painted them with waterproof outdoor paint, we shellacked them.
 And in the late fall, we would break it all down, stacking the wood, corralling the foam tiles, clustering my plants in an effort to protect them from the impending harsh Brooklyn winter.
 (In other words, I took all that weight, that was somewhat distributed across the expanse of the deck, and concentrated it in roughly one corner at the far end, which for some reason seemed “stronger.”

 We tried to rehab the large plywood panels for a few seasons, furiously scrubbing and washing them, but ultimately, they became gross and dirty, attracted slugs, and mold.
 Somehow, we broke them down and got them to the curb.
-(I recall a saw was involved, but they were also pretty rotted, so we kind of “folded” them, too.)

 A major breakthrough occurred when I discovered IKEA’s interlocking wood deck tiles, which made for a handsome, and relatively inexpensive surface that could be broken down and stored more efficiently and compactly.